ibroadfo/ember-cli-deploy-firebase/README.md

 $ ember install ember-cli-deploy-build
 ```

-- Set up firebase in your app
+- Set up firebase in your app, answering `dist` when asked 'What directory should be the public root?'.

 ```bash
 $ firebase init